retrofox/nodejs-doc-es/forking-a-project.markdown

 ## Buffers

 Javascript es un Unicode amigable pero no es agradable para datos binarios.
-Cuando se trata de streams TCP o de un sistema de archivos es necesario manejar bytes.
+Cuando se trata de streams TCP o de un sistema de archivos, es necesario manejar octet streams.
-Node tiene muchas estrategias para manipular, crear y consumir bytes.
+Node tiene muchas estrategias para manipular, crear y consumir octet streams.

 Los datos en bruto se almacenan en instancias de la clase `Buffer`.
-Un `Buffer` es similar a un array de enteros pero el cual corresponde a una asignación de memoria en bruto fuera de la pila de V8.
+Un `Buffer` es similar a un array de enteros pero que corresponde a una asignación de memoria en bruto fuera de la pila de V8.
 Un `Buffer` no pude ser redimensionado.

 El `Buffer` es un objeto global.

-La conversión entre Buffers y objetos string de javascript requiere un método explícito de codificación.
-Aquí están las diferentes codificaciones de strings;

-* `'ascii'` - sólo para 7 bit de datos ASCII.
-Este método de codificación es muy rápido, y se desechará el bit más alto si se setea.

-* `'utf8'` - caracteres Unicode.
-Muchas páginas webs y otros formatos de documentos utilizan UTF-8.
+Converting between Buffers and JavaScript string objects requires an explicit encoding method.
+Here are the different string encodings;

+* `'ascii'` - for 7 bit ASCII data only.
+This encoding method is very fast, and will strip the high bit if set.

+* `'utf8'` - Unicode characters.
+Many web pages and other document formats use UTF-8.

-* `'base64'` - codificacion de cadena en Base64.
+* `'base64'` - Base64 string encoding.

-* `'binary'` - Una manera de codificar un dato binario en bruto dentro de strings es utilizando sólo los primeros 8 bits de cada caracter.
-Este método de codificación es despreciado y debería ser evitado a favor de los objectos `Buffer` cuando sea posible.
-Esta codificación será removida en futuras versiones de Node.
+* `'binary'` - A way of encoding raw binary data into strings by using only the first 8 bits of each character.
+This encoding method is depreciated and should be avoided in favor of `Buffer` objects where possible.
+This encoding will be removed in future versions of Node.

 ### new Buffer(size)

-Asigna un nuevo buffer de `size` de octetos/bytes.
+Allocates a new buffer of `size` octets.

 ### new Buffer(array)

-Asigna un nuevo buffer utilizando un `array` de octetos/bytes.
+Allocates a new buffer using an `array` of octets.

 ### new Buffer(str, encoding='utf8')

-Asigna un nuevo buffer el `str` dado.
+Allocates a new buffer containing the given `str`.

 ### buffer.write(string, offset=0, encoding='utf8')